himadree-chaudhury/himadree-chaudhury/README.md

 ## 🙋‍♂️ About Me

 - 👨‍🎓 I’m currently studying at Chittagong University of Engineering and Technology
-- 🏫 I’m currently learning Javascript
+- 🏫 I’m currently learning
 - 🔎 I’m willing to work on Google
 - ❓  Ask me about Web Development & Requirements Analysis <br />
 <br />